 3. Access Control Point

 The access control points of a facility will feature the culmination of your facility’s active barriers and access control system.
-A well-equipped access point will require guard booth(s), communication devices, a surveillance system, active barriers, instructional signage with directions, and appropriate lighting.
+A well-equipped access point should include guard booth(s), communication devices, a surveillance system, active barriers, instructional signage with directions, and appropriate lighting.
 For a facility, ideal access control points will keep out unauthorized people and vehicles, while not disrupting the flow of traffic into and out of the facility.
 In some cases, this will require a facility to have multiple access control points, which can be an appropriate solution (especially if the point is designed for specialty or commercial vehicles), but the higher number of access points, the higher chance of screening failure.

 An often-overlooked part of access point design is vehicle approach speed.
 Even the highest level of perimeter security can fail if a vehicle has enough momentum going through an access point.
 For this reason, FEMA suggests the use of curved roadways, traffic circles, speed bumps, raised crosswalks, or pavement treatments to reduce vehicle speed ahead of the access point.
 Additionally, bollards can be used around the guard house to protect it from a major impact.
 Security alerts can be set up before the entry of the gate to alert guards of oncoming cars moving at a high rate of speed.
 This would allow for extra time to ensure all active barriers are up and the perimeter is secure by the time the vehicle is intercepted.